David de Sola Pool: Zionism

-Following in the footsteps of his cousin and predecessor, Dr. H. Pereira Mendes, Pool ardently advocated for Jewish nationhood.
+Following in the footsteps of his cousin and predecessor, H. Pereira Mendes, Pool ardently advocated for Jewish nationhood.
 He and his wife, Tamar, were leaders in Hadassah's Young Judaea youth movement, and Tamar went on to become National President of Hadassah, striving there to support for the Zionist cause.
 In 1919, Pool took leave of his position and went with his wife to Palestine to do relief work, assuming charge of post-war relief and reconstruction for the World Zionist Organization and the American Jewish Joint Distribution Committee.
 Pool and his wife stayed three years until before returning to his rabbinical position in New York.
 Then, as Nazism rose in the 1930s, Pool spoke out increasingly of the need for a Jewish homeland, calling on American Jewry to action.
-And after Israel's founding, he and his wife Tamar were continuously active in support of the new nation.
+After Israel's founding, he and his wife Tamar were continuously active in support of the new nation.

 Publications

 De Sola Pool translated and edited the Sephardic prayer book for the Union of Sephardic Congregations in 1954, and the Ashkenazic prayer book for the Rabbinical Council of America.
 These prayerbooks are still in use in congregations around the world.

 His book The Kaddish (1909, third printing 1964), based on his dissertation, remains a definitive and well-regarded work on the origins of the Kaddish prayer.

 De Sola Pool wrote several important books about Jewish history in Colonial America including Portraits Etched In Stone — Early Jewish Settlers, 1682–1831 (1952) and together with his wife, Tamar de Sola Pool, An Old Faith in the New World — Portrait of Shearith Israel, 1654–1954 (1955).
 He co-authored with his wife, Tamar de Sola Pool, Is There An Answer: An Inquiry into Some Human Dilemmas (1966).
 They also co-edited the Parenzo Haggadah for Passover (1951, 1975).
 De Sola Pool edited the prayerbooks used for the United States Armed Forces.
 He also wrote a book, Why I am a Jew (1957), part of a series written by leading clerical figures, which remains a supremely well-written introduction to Judaism.